 An area often overlooked during the excitement of considering a new pet is the law.

-The first major area is to do with a person’s ability to support and maintain the welfare of an animal – a fitting segue from the previous section.
-Under Queensland law, the inability to or intent to neglect caring for a pet’s physical and mental welfare is animal cruelty.
+The first major area is to do with a person’s ability to support and maintain animal’s welfare.
+Under Queensland law, the inability or intent to neglect caring for a pet’s physical and mental welfare is animal cruelty.
 This legislation (Animal Care and Protection Act 2001) includes causing an animal any “unjustifiable, unnecessary or unreasonable” pain or confining/housing or transporting an animal without appropriate needs such as food, rest, shelter and water.

-The Queensland Government states that it is mandatory to have all new cats and dogs microchipped by a vet or other authorised implanter and advises they get desexed.
+The Queensland Government states that it is mandatory to have all new cats and dogs microchipped by a vet or other authorised implanter and advises that they get desexed.
 Cats (if the local government area requires it) and dogs must get registered with the local council at an extra cost.
 Registration requires owners to declare if their pet is microchipped and desexed, is for breeding, or a regulated dog breed (dangerous, menacing or restricted).
-A permit is required to own more than two dogs (maximum of four) and more than three cats (maximum of 10), and licensing if they are for breeding, racing, sale or show.
+A permit is required for more than two dogs (up to four) or three cats (up to 10), and licensing is required for breeding, racing, sale, or show.

-If you are interested in more exotic pets aside from your typical cats and dogs, you will need to ensure they are legal to own.
-In Queensland, there are no restrictions on cats, dogs, guinea pigs, rats, mice and axolotl (walking fish), yet some animals that pose threats to the economy and environment are illegal entirely or illegal without a permit.
+If you are interested in more exotic pets, ensure they are legal to own.
+In Queensland, there are no restrictions on cats, dogs, guinea pigs, rats, mice and axolotl (walking fish).
+However, some animals that pose threats to the economy and environment are either entirely illegal or require a permit.
 Prohibited pets in Queensland include chameleons, dingoes, ferrets, foxes, hamsters, iguanas, monkeys, rabbits, squirrels and certain introduced freshwater fish (to name a few).
 Rabbits are an infamous example, with Queensland being the only state in Australia to prohibit them due to their damage to agriculture and the environment (including threatening many rare and endangered native species).